Time and Leave Reporting

 Note: Your proxies must also have Banner HR Security for your Home Orgn(s).

 Non-exempt employees are subject to the minimum wage and overtime provisions of the Fair Labor Standards Act (FLSA).
 Therefore, they must submit a biweekly Timesheet accounting for all hours worked.
 Non-exempt employees should not work beyond their established work hours unless specifically authorized by their supervisor.
 They should not work over forty (40) hours per week, all jobs combined, without advance approval by their supervisor.
 Overtime pay is calculated on a weekly basis (Sunday through Saturday) - not based on the biweekly pay period.
 All hours worked over 40 during a week is to be paid at 1 1/2 time.
 If overtime is worked, an approved Request for Overtime form is also required and due in HR by the end of the payroll period.

-To help reduce errors, supervisors should review and approve each individual Time Sheet and not utilize the “Select All, Approve” option.
-This will minimize the need for manual Effort and Leave Recaps due to errors.
-If you discover an error on your employee’s current Time Sheet and it is necessary to “Return for Correction”, please add a comment explaining why it is being returned and notify the employee.
-If there is an error on a Time Sheet for a previous pay period, it can only be corrected with an Effort and Leave Recap.
-Recaps have the same deadline as the on-line Time Sheets and should be submitted to Human Resources by web time cutoff.
+To help reduce errors, supervisors should review and approve each individual timesheet and not utilize the “Select All, Approve” option.
+This will minimize the need for Effort and Leave Recaps due to errors.
+If you discover an error on your employee’s current timesheet and “Return for Correction”, please add a comment explaining why it is being returned and notify the employee.
+If there is an error on a timesheet for a previous pay period, it can only be corrected with an Effort and Leave Recap.
+Recaps have the same deadline as the online timesheets and should be submitted to Human Resources by web time cutoff.
 The Web Time deadline is typically every other Monday at 10:00 a.m.
-However, it may be earlier due to university holidays.
+However, it may be earlier, due to university holidays.
 See the current Payroll Calendar on the Controller's Office, webpage for a complete list of pay periods and Web Time Entry deadlines.